motibytes/motibytes.github.io/_cobwebs/2020-10-14-Cycle-of-positive-procrastination.md

 for you.
 What you end up is an advanced cycle of procrastination.

 Let me see if I can come up with an example procrastination cycle for you.
 Here goes:

-Listen to Spotify > read magazine > stare at wall > write friend about life stress and now a slightly refined cycle: learn favorite song on piano > listen to audiobook on dream topic > meditate > write on blog
+_Listen to Spotify > read magazine > stare at wall > write friend about life stress_

+and now a slightly refined cycle:

+_learn favorite song on piano > listen to audiobook on dream topic > meditate > write on blog_

-The piano fulfills the learning and growth requirement, while being more enticing and engaging than the same song you love but have already heard and are BORED of.
+The piano fulfills the learning and growth requirement while being more enticing and engaging than the same song you love but have already heard and are BORED of.
 New can often be a source of enticement in itself.

-Listening to an audiobook is actually lazier and easier than book reading, so it's easier to convince the monkey to choose the audiobook than the magazine, even if the audiobook is actually more dry and less immediately interesting of a topic.
+Listening to an audiobook is lazier and easier than book reading, so it's easier to convince the monkey to choose the audiobook than the magazine, even if the audiobook is actually drier and less immediately interesting of a topic.

 Meditating instead of staring has higher reward incentive, and as meditation is considered a practice, as it yields more positive results over time, feels like growth.